nonplussedenormity/From-Orders-to-Shortest-Maps/README.md

 4. There will be a window asking for details reagarding the order.
 5. The following cells should have specified data entered in the cell.
 6. 'Coordinate' cell as a tuple with two integer values (less than 1500).
 And 'address' cell should have location from the list of edges only.
 7. Fill all the cells and click submit.
+And remember to take enter locations with their cordiantes as wriiten in the commented data.
 8. The shortest path will be automatically opened in a new window while the input window will be closed.
 9. And there you go, most optimum path to rach every customer on first come first basis.